 Balloons over Bagan offers an awe-inspiring perspective on the ancient capital of the former kingdom of Pagan, and it's one of the highlights for guests aboard Belmond Road to Mandalay, the colonial-inspired river cruiser named after Rudyard Kipling's poem.
 Gliding along the mighty Ayeyarwady, from the ancient city of Mandalay to Bagan and beyond, the vessel travels at the perfect tempo to appreciate the laid-back vibe of Myanmar's life-giving waterways and the cultural gems along the way.
 Aboard, guest lecturers enliven each destination.
 Breakfast, themed lunches and gourmet dinners combine delectable Western cuisine with local specialities, such as mohinga, a favourite aromatic fish and rice-noodle soup, and Burmese risotto with sea scallops and bok choy.

-Life on board Belmond Orcaella is relaxed and friendly: on the Observation Deck, with its open sun-deck, lounge bar and swimming pool, the crew hosts buffet lunches by day and cocktail parties by night.
-The spacious cabins open out on to the river; every morning, I open the curtains and step on to my Juliet balcony to watch the riverside tableau unfurl before we set out to explore.
+The spacious cabins open out on to the river; every morning, I open the curtains to watch the riverside tableau unfurl before we set out to explore.